Boxing, Olympics 2024: Abuse surrounding Imane Khelif exposes persistent gender issues in sport

 Khelif is neither biologically male nor has identified as a transgender person.
 In fact, by virtue of being a resident of an Islamic country like Algeria which does not acknowledge LGBTQ+ rights, she cannot transition into a man legally.

 She is also not a cheat.
 Her boxing record establishes that she has lost to several female boxers, including in the 2021 Tokyo Olympics quarter-finals.
-She has nine wins and only 13.51% of her wins are via knock outs.
+She has nine losses and only 13.51% of her wins are via knock outs.

 The International Olympic Committee – the body responsible for organising the Olympics – insists that all boxers meet the eligibility criteria set out by them.
 But earlier results of an unspecified gender eligibility test conducted by the International Boxing Association concluded that Khelif had XY chromosomes.

-The boxing association confirmed that they not conduct a test to check testosterone levels but due to the XY chromosomes, Khelif had been disqualified before her gold medal bout at the 2023 IBA World Championships in New Delhi.
+The boxing association confirmed that they did not conduct a test to check testosterone levels but due to the XY chromosomes, Khelif had been disqualified before her gold medal bout at the 2023 IBA World Championships in New Delhi.

 The presence of XY chromosomes may indicate a Disorder of Sex Development, or DSD.
 But without clear information on the methods used by the IBA, Khelif cannot be presumptively diagnosed as male just because her physical features or frame seemingly do not conform to conventional feminine standards.